 Cycling through free March Madness previews might not be feasible if you plan to be glued to every game, but it’s effective for mainly tuning into the major upsets and biggest games.
 In previous years, I’ve been able to get through the entire tournament without much effort.

-If you’re bothered by the ticking clock of a three-hour preview, you might also consider stringing together some free trials or taking advantage of device deals to get through the tournament.
+If you’re bothered by the ticking clock of a three-hour free preview, you might also consider using a free live TV streaming service trial get through the tournament.

-Through March 16, YouTube TV is offering a two-week free trial to new customers.
+YouTube TV is currently offering a two-week free trial to new customers.
 You do need a Google account to sign up, but creating a new one is trivial if you’ve burned through a YouTube TV trial before.
 (Just be sure to cancel right after signing up, so you don’t get billed at the end.)

 My longtime maxim is that the easier cord-cutting is, the less money it saves.
 While the methods above are more of a hassle than paying for a big TV bundle—even for just a month—they can certainly save lots of money for those who just want to watch the games without the bloat.